 If you plan on living in your home for several years, then look at how many windows are in your home.
 For instance, if you have over 40+ windows, then think about replacing the windows in stages.
 Aluminum windows and vinyl come in a variety of shapes, sizes, and color options, and a limited lifetime warranty.
 The cost will increase if you have geometric shapes or if you choose two-tone frame color.

 Vinyl and aluminum windows that are made in Texas do not need to be replaced again and withstand harsh climates in the south.

 Is vinyl or aluminum more attractive?

-Vinyl windows have a slight thicker frame than an aluminum window frame.
-Both are low maintenance and energy efficient.
+Vinyl windows have a slightly thicker frame than an aluminum window frame.
+Both are low maintenance and energy-efficient.
 Many homeowners tend to lean towards white frames, but there are a variety of color options in both vinyl windows and aluminum windows.
-The more modern look in black frames and bronze frames.
+The more modern look is in black frames and bronze frames.
 It’s all about the brick and siding color of your home.